Egg Harbor Township, NJ Starbucks Closing Briefly for Construction - NewsBreak

 More Burglaries In Egg Harbor Township Means Keep Your Doors Locked, Police Say

 It's unfortunate that this is happening around the holidays, but as they say, "such is life."
 If you're a current resident of Egg Harbor Township, you should be making sure all your doors are locked at all times.
-The Egg Harbor Township Police Department is urging all residents to check...
+It's sad to even have to say it, but the Egg Harbor...

 Millville, NJ, Man Sentenced For Attempted Murder at Hotel in Toms River

-Note: Update: What We Hope is Coming to This New Shopping Center in Galloway, NJ